Stargator/vacuum/README.md

 ```

 ## Contributing
-If you are interested in contributing, it is recommended that you install the dependencies locally using: ```bundle install --path vendor/bundle```
+If you are interested in contributing, you will need Ruby 2.6 installed as well as bundler.

+It is recommended that you install the dependencies into a local path: `vendor/bundle`

+To do so run this command: ```bundle config set path 'vendor/bundle'```.
+Before running `bundle install`.

-Improvements can include security fixes for any JavaScript issues, formatting, typos, etc.
+Improvements can include security fixes for any JavaScript issues, new features, formatting, typos, as wells as updates to documentation.